mindnektar/apollo-augmented-hooks/DATA_MAPPING.md

 }));
 ```

-This slims the query down a bit but causes some overhead in the code.
-This is where data mapping comes in. `apollo-augmented-hooks`'s `useQuery` contains an option to specify exactly how one part of the data is supposed to reference another part:
+This slims the query down a bit but causes some overhead in the code, which is where data mapping comes in. `apollo-augmented-hooks`'s `useQuery` contains an option to specify exactly how one part of the data is supposed to reference another part:

 ```javascript
 useQuery(query, {